vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 [Is there an API for retrieving information about a Vipps user?](#is-there-an-api-for-retrieving-information-about-a-vipps-user)

 ## Users and payments

-### When do users get a "soft decline" and need to complete a 3-D Secure verification?

-Vipps handles everything related to "soft declines" and 3-D Secure.
-Vipps also handles BankID verification, when that is required.
-There is nothing a merchant needs to to.

-Vipps uses delegated SCA (Secure Customer Authentication) from the banks, and significantly simplifies the user experience, as there is normally no need for BankID verification.

-The biometric login in Vipps is enough.

-Vipps uses tokenized cards, which eliminates the need for "soft decline".
-As long as the token is valid, the user never has to verify the card again.

-In order to prevent misuse and fraud Vipps require users to do a 3-D Secure verification if the user has paid more than 15 000 NOK during the last five days.

-In short: Users paying with Vipps has a much faster and simpler user experience than when using a card directly.

-Vipps also has an extremely low fraud rate, as it is impossible to pay with a card that has been invalidated in any way by the issuer, and all users has to log into Vipps with their BankID verified identity to use their card.

 ### Is there an API for checking if a number belongs to a Vipps user?